What is Price to Book Value (P/B) Ratio?

 - FMCG Companies like Colgate, P&G, Walmart, Cadbury, Coca-cola

-As noted above, the P/B Ratio is not the right valuation multiple for Internet Companies.
+As noted above, the P/B ratio is not the right valuation multiple for Internet Companies.
 In this section, let us evaluate if it makes sense for automobile companies or not.
-We take an example of General Motors.
+First, we take the example of General Motors.

-You can download General Motors 10K report from here.
+You can download the General Motors 10K report from here.

 Key Observation on General Motors Balance Sheet